 It seems obvious, but socials are the easiest way to get involved.
 Loads of societies have ‘give it a go’ sessions if you want to dip your toes into something new or meet people without committing.
-But society socials were how I met my best friends – initially, taking the plunge was scary, and I encountered a lot of the typical society stereotypes out there, as well I thought turning up to a social on my own would be social suicide.
+But society socials were how I met my best friends – initially, taking the plunge was scary, and I encountered a lot of the typical society stereotypes out there, and I thought turning up on my own would be social suicide.
 But everyone was super friendly, and I never had to turn up alone after that first time.
 Be brave!

 Consider applying for a committee position